What Happens In a Mediation?

 Reaching an Agreement

-Once an agreement has been reached at the mediation, the terms of the agreement will then be set out in writing and signed.
-Once the documents have been formalised, usually in the days immediately following the mediation, these will be signed and then lodged with the Court to become an Order.
+Once an agreement has been reached at mediation, the terms of the agreement will then be set out in writing and signed.
+Once the documents have been formalised, usually in the days immediately following the mediation, these will then also be signed and then lodged with the Court to become an Order.
 It is important to keep in mind that the agreement is not final until the Order is made.

 As your family lawyer, we are there to prepare you for and support you through the mediation process.
 Preparation and obtaining all the necessary information needed for you to make informed decisions and negotiate the issues is key to the success of the mediation.
-We will work with you prior to the mediation to be prepared for the process and the different variables that may arise so you are well prepared and know what to expect.
-Despite the challenges currently required around social distancing our lawyers as well as available mediators are using the technology available to conduct the process via video conferencing and telephone.
-This can give you peace of mind that property settlement negotiations and achieving finality, can still continue during these unprecedented times.

 Related Information